GeorgeK07/SFML-SineScroller/README.md

 # SFML-SineScroller
 A sine scroller effect made in SFML with C++, adhering to Object Oriented Programming design principles.
+Made for monospace fonts but could be updated for non-monospace fonts.

 https://github.com/user-attachments/assets/096869d2-440f-472b-bfbf-64a889400032